 Homeland Security Nonprofit Security Grant

-The Nonprofit Security Grant (NPSG) provides $150,000 in grant funding to nonprofit organizations anywhere in the United States who are at risk of terrorist or hate-crime attack.
+The Nonprofit Security Grant (NPSG) provides $200,000 in grant funding to nonprofit organizations anywhere in the United States who are at risk of terrorist or hate-crime attack.
+Each state offers its own request for funding.

-A nonprofit organization can apply for up to three $150,000 grants if the organization has 3 different building addresses.
+A nonprofit organization can apply for up to three $200,000 grants if the organization has 3 different building addresses.
 Grant funding can be used for security equipment purchase and installation, security training for staff and constituents and for security guard costs.
-This grant becomes available in the spring with an application window of 3-5 weeks, on average.
 Organizations that have not received a previous award receive bonus points.

 Steps Required for the Homeland Security Grant